Models of communication: Interpersonal and intrapersonal

-Interpersonal communication is communication between two distinct individuals, like when greeting someone on the street or making a phone call.
+Interpersonal communication is communication between two distinct persons, like when greeting someone on the street or making a phone call.
 Intrapersonal communication, in contrast, is communication with oneself.
 An example is a person thinking to themself that they should bring in the laundry from outside because it is about to rain.
 Most models of communication focus on interpersonal communication by assuming that sender and receiver are distinct persons.
 They often explore how the sender encodes a message, how this message is transmitted and possibly distorted, and how the receiver decodes and interprets the message.

 However, some models are specifically formulated for intrapersonal communication.
 Many of them focus on the idea that intrapersonal communication starts with the perception of internal and external stimuli carrying information.
 These stimuli are processed and interpreted in various ways, for example, by classifying them and by ascribing symbolic meaning to them.
 Later steps include thinking about them, organizing information, and then encoding the ideas conceived this way in a behavioral response.
-This response can itself produce new stimuli and act this way as a form of feedback loop for continued intrapersonal communication.
+This response can itself produce new stimuli and act as a form of feedback loop for continued intrapersonal communication.
 Some models of communication try to provide a perspective that includes both interpersonal and intrapersonal communication in order to show how these two phenomena influence each other.

 Non-human

-The discipline of communication studies and the models of communication proposed in it are not restricted to human communication and include discussions of communication among other species, like non-human animals and plants.
-Models of non-human communication usually emphasize the practical aspects of communication, for example, how communication provides an evolutionary advantage to the communicators or what effects it has on behavior.
+The discipline of communication studies and the models of communication proposed in it are not restricted to human communication.
+They include discussions of communication among other species, like non-human animals and plants.
+Models of non-human communication usually stress the practical aspects of communication, ie., what effects it has on behavior.
+An example is that communication provides an evolutionary advantage to the communicators.

 Some models of animal communication are similar to models of human communication in that they understand the process as an exchange of information.
-This exchange helps the communicators reduce uncertainty and thus helps them to act in a way that is beneficial to them.
-A different approach is found in the manipulative model of animal communication, which argues that the central aspect of communication does not consist in the exchange of information but in causing changes to the behavior of other organisms.
+This exchange helps the communicators to reduce uncertainty and to act in a way that is beneficial to them.
+A further approach is discussed in the manipulative model of animal communication.
+It argues that the central aspect of communication does not consist in the exchange of information but in causing changes to the behavior of other organisms.
 This influence provides primarily a benefit to the sender and does not need to involve the transmission of messages.
 In this way, the sender "exploits another animal's ... muscle power".
 A slightly different approach focuses more on the cooperative aspect of communication and holds that both sender and receiver benefit from the exchange.
 Models of plant communication usually understand communication in terms of biochemical changes and responses.
 According to Richard Karban, this process starts with a cue that is emitted by a sender and then perceived by a receiver.
 The receiver processes this information to translate it into some kind of response.